 Note: If an umbrella literally has a lightning rod built in, that either implies this trope by saying lightning hits umbrellas often enough for a lightning-rod feature to be needed, or else it invokes the trope if one or more characters actually want lightning to hit the umbrella.
 If lightning actually hits the umbrella, then it's this trope played straight.

 - A Clorox Rain Clean Bleach commercial showed two anthropomorphic bottles of bleach wearing rain gear to try to masquerade as having scent-after-rain freshness, themselves.
 One of them uses an unlucky open umbrella indoors as part of his disguise, despite being warned it's bad luck.
 Cue him getting zapped by lightning and given an I Told You So in The Stinger. https://www.youtube.com/watch?v=iGqyzwg6GRU

 - Katekyō Hitman Reborn!: Inverted and weaponized with a character named Levi who always carries 8 umbrellas that can shoot lightning.

-- Kirby of the Stars: Again, inverted and weaponized with Kirby's Parasol power in the anime: his umbrella can fire lightning at his enemies.
+- Kirby: Right Back at Ya!: Again, inverted and weaponized with Kirby's Parasol power in the anime: his umbrella can fire lightning at his enemies.
 However, it's worth noting that the Parasol powerup doesn't have this effect in the Kirby games.

 - The Blue Umbrella: a novel by Mike Mason tells of a boy whose mother died due to a lightning strike that, evidence shows, hit her umbrella while she was walking in a field.
 This is not played for laughs at all, and there's comments in the novel that his mother knew better than to be in a field with an umbrella during a lightning storm, but she didn't think it was a lightning storm at the time.